 South Africa is the largest producer of platinum group metals globally.
 Other prevailing industries in the region include automobile manufacturing and commercial ship repair.
 It is the second-largest economy in Africa ranking below Nigeria which takes the top position.
-This report shows that the South African Rand was valued at R7.90 per U.S. dollar in May 2001.
+A report by Nations Encyclopedia shows that the South African Rand was valued at R7.90 per U.S. dollar in May 2001.

 The rand is an important reference currency.
 Several currencies including the Namibian dollar, the Swaziland lilangeni, and the Lesotho loti are maintained with the same currency value as it.